 POS Forecast: Digital Focus with a Chance of Innovation

-Point of Sale (POS) Predictions for 2020
+Point of Sale (POS) Forecasting for 2020

 With the arrival of each new year, a wealth of predictions and trend forecasting precedes industry shifts and innovations.
 There’s increased speculation around “what’s next.”